triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 Don't forget to allow gpu usage when you launch the container.

 ## Create Engines for each model [skip this step if you already have an engine]
 TensorRT-LLM requires each model to be compiled for the configuration you need before running.
-To do so, before you run your model for the first time on Tritonserver you will need to create a TensorRT-LLM engine for the model for the configuration you want.
+To do so, before you run your model for the first time on Tritonserver you will need to create a TensorRT-LLM engine for the model for the configuration you want with the following steps:
-To do so, you will need to complete the following steps:

 1. Install Tensorrt-LLM python package
    ```bash